dexterlanot/CS-121-FINAL-PROJECT/README.md

 ## Self Assesment

-Based on the given rubric for grading, the group assesed the system and it resulted to this:
+The group evaluated the system using the provided grading rubric, which resulted in the following:

 | Metric             	| 4 	| 3 	| 2 	| 1 	|
 |--------------------	|---	|---	|---	|---	|